Here's why learning about attachment styles could be a turning point in your dating and relationship successAug 30, 2021

 I will share more stories in future articles.
 Because I think stories can often help us identify things we might otherwise be in denial about.

-Now like I mentioned you can be a combination of all of the attachment styles.
+Now as I mentioned you can be a combination of all of the attachment styles.
 Reflecting back I can definitely see when I’ve been operating more like the avoidant.

 And you know how I drove secure men away?